Jalal Al-e-Ahmad: Jalal Al-e Ahmad Literary Award

 The Jalal Al-e Ahmad Literary Award is an Iranian literary award presented yearly since 2008.
-Every year, an award is given to the best Iranian authors on the birthday of the renowned Persian writer Jalal Al-e Ahmad.
+Every year, an award is given to the best Iranian authors on the birthday of Jalal Al-e Ahmad.
 The top winner receives 110 Bahar Azadi gold coins (about $33,000), making it Iran's most lucrative literary award.
 In some years there is no top winner, other notables receive up to 25 gold coins.
 Categories include "Novel", "Short story", "Literary criticism" and "History and documentations".
 The award was confirmed by the Supreme Cultural Revolution Council in 2005, the first award was presented in 2008.